-The chargeback amount can deviate from the transaction amount due to various reasons, the below overview provides more explanation on what contributes to the difference.
+The chargeback amount can deviate from the transaction amount due to various reasons:

 - The card issuing billing currency